Luc-Sciammetta/Lottery-Application/README.md

 - Can get the date of the lottery draw from OCR results
 - Getting the numbers from the lottery ticket using OCR (currently has some reliability issues that are being slowly fixed).

 ## Currently Developing
 - Creating a terminal-based user interface to create core app functionality, then will move on to a more user-friendly interface.

+## Known Issues
+- The OCR for extracting numbers is not reliable, so not all lottery numbers/dates will be extracted from the text.
+- Date extraction faces the same problem as above
+- Perspecive correction doesn't always find the corners of the lottery ticket

 ## Things to add
 - A better ticket classifier with higher accuracy.